xebia-functional/macroid/macroid-docs/src/main/tut/docs/guide/searching.md

 val text2: Option[String] = edit.map(_.getText)
 ```

-This may be addressed in future versions of *Macroid*.
+This may be addressed in future versions of Macroid.

 ## Id and tag generation

-Creating your widget ids in code might not be very rewarding. *Macroid* offers an elegant solution
+Creating your widget ids in code might not be very rewarding.
+Macroid offers an elegant solution
 using Scala’s [`Dynamic` feature](http://docs.scala-lang.org/sips/completed/type-dynamic.html).

 First, create a global id generator.
 You can specify the starting id: